 ScreenOff does not have any UI – It works in the background.
 The tool is useful to have around, for your Windows laptop or tablet, as it can also help you save power – especially when your device is running on battery.

-ScreenOff v 2.1 has been developed by Paras Sidhu and has been tested on Windows 10, Windows 8.1, and Windows 7, 32-bit, and 64-bit.
+ScreenOff v 2.1 has been developed by Paras Sidhu and has been tested on Windows 10, Windows 8.1, and Windows 7, 32-bit, and 64-bit, but works on Windows 11 too.
 Version 1.0 enabled a blank screensaver that turned the screen black.
-The code has been updated by the developer, and in recent versions, it turns off the screen.
+The developer has updated the code, and in recent versions, it turns off the screen.